Find out about some of the famous names associated with English at the University of Leicester.

 The novelist Malcolm Bradbury was an undergraduate in the 1950s, and while still a student he began to write his first campus novel, Eating People is Wrong.
 This novel is a fiction, but, as Professor Bradbury was happy to acknowledge when writing an afterword decades later, was rooted in his experience as a student at Leicester.
 The fictional characters of the novel are not representations of those who taught Malcolm Bradbury, but are nonetheless given traits that recognisably have their origins in the teaching staff in English.

 Will Tudor is an actor and graduate of English at Leicester.
-Perhaps best known for playing Olyvar in the popular HBO TV drama Game of Thrones, Will also plays Odi in Channel 4's Humans and has a forthcoming role in the film Tomorrow, executive produced by Martin Scorsese.
+Perhaps best known for playing Olyvar in the popular HBO TV drama Game of Thrones, Will also plays Odi in Channel 4's Humans and Tristan in the film Tomorrow, directed by Martha Pinson and executive produced by Martin Scorsese.